mongodb/mongo-java-driver/docs/reference/content/driver-async/getting-started/quick-start.md

 { "i" : value }
 ```

-Create the documents in a loop.
+Create the documents in a loop and add to the `documents` list:

 ```java
 List<Document> documents = new ArrayList<Document>();